Interacting Quantum Fields on de Sitter Space: The covariant net of local algebras on

 \begin{theorem}[ The Haag--Kastler axioms for the free field] The net of local algebras ${\mathcal O} \mapsto {\mathscr A}_\circ ({\mathcal O})$ satisfies \begin{itemize} \item [$i.)$] \emph{isotony}, \emph{i.e.}, \item [$ii.)$] \emph{locality}, \emph{i.e.}, \item [$iii.)$] \emph{covariance}, \emph{i.e.}, \item[$iv.)$] {\em (additivity)}, \emph{i.e.}, for $X$ a double cone or a wedge, there holds

 The right hand side denotes the von Neumann algebra generated by the local algebras associated to double cones ${\mathcal O}$ contained in $X$.
-(It thus makes sense to define~${\mathscr A}_\circ(X)$ for arbitrary regions $X$ by Eq.~\eqref{Additivity}.)
+(It thus makes sense to define~${\mathscr A}_\circ(X)$ for arbitrary regions $X$ by Eq.~\eqref{Additivity}.) \item [$iv'.)$] \emph{weak additivity}, \emph{i.e.}, for each open region ${\mathcal O} \subset dS$ there holds